geudde/attic-chest/pages/03.season-2/08.meeting-20/06.bacchanalia/docs.md

 &emsp;And flowing fountains mine
 My waters I would shade with elm
 &emsp;To prop the tender bine
-My golden Flaggons I would fill
+My golden flagons I would fill
 With rosy draughts from every hill
 &emsp;And underneath green spreading bower
 My gay companions should prolong
-The Feast! the revel! and the song!
+The feast! the revel! and the song!
 &emsp;To many a sportive hour.

 Like rivers, crimson’d by the beam